 3. Balance From GoYoga All-Purpose

-A uniquely designed eco-polyurethane ultra slip resistant surface with additional wicking technology means that while your sweat rises, your slip's won’t.
+A uniquely designed eco-polyurethane ultra slip-resistant surface with additional wicking technology means that while your sweat rises, your slip's won’t.
 Feel confident in your poses with this uber grip material.
 Morning meditations are cozy and comfortable with excellent cushioning - long term this means healthier joints, too.
 Whether your style is Vinyasa, Bikram, Hot Yoga or something else, you’ll have enough comfy cushion and grip to explore your personal best.
-Transport simply with a lightweight of 7.7 pounds.

 5. Square36 Large Yoga Mat

 The larger size is ideal for home gym and many types of exercises